ddev/ddev-contrib/docker-compose-services/solr/README.md

 ### Drupal and Search API Solr 4.1 and older

-It is highly recommended to upgrade to the 4.2 version.
-But if you're required to use an older versions of the Search API Solr module you have to deploy the configset manually and create a collection using this configset afterwards.
+Please upgrade to the 4.2+ versions.
+If you're required to use an older versions of the Search API Solr module you have to deploy the configset manually and create a collection using this configset afterwards.
 Therefore you need to use the `Download config.zip` function of Search API Solr.